kubeflow/website/content/docs/gke/authentication.md

 kubectl config get-contexts
 ```

-This will show which cluster is currently being controlled by your `kubectl` commands.
-You can change your active cluster with the following command:
+You can view which cluster is currently being controlled by your `kubectl` tool with the following command:
 ```
 CONTEXT_NAME=your-new-context